Hasbro: 1985–2007

 In 1998, Hasbro bought Avalon Hill for $6 million and Galoob for $220 million.
 That same year, Milton Bradley merged with Parker Bros. to form Hasbro Games.
 In 1999, Hasbro paid for rights to Pokémon toys.
 The same year, Wizards of the Coast was bought in a deal worth $325 million.
 Wizards of the Coast is now a subsidiary of Hasbro and has Avalon Hill as its division.
 In 2001 money-losing Hasbro Interactive was sold to Infogrames, a French software concern, for $100 million.
 Hasbro entered the building block toy with its Built to Rule line in 2003, which did not hold together well or were too hard for the targeted age group, thus ended in 2005.

 In 2004, the company entered into a deal with Paramount Home Entertainment to release its programs based on its games and toys on VHS and DVD.

+In 2006, Hasbro released the Hasbro iON, an educational home video game console.